Finding a Top Financial Advisor in Dallas, Texas

 The firm’s portfolios tend to adhere to the philosophy of value investing.
 According to the company information, it considers niche opportunistic strategies within traditional and non-traditional asset classes.

-True North Advisors has a blog, The Vista, that’s updated about once a week.
+True North Advisors has a blog, The Vista, that’s updated about twice a month.
 Blog topics range from cryptocurrency to company announcements.

 It also has a sleekly designed website that’s easy to navigate.

-Founded in 1975, Lee Financial Company holds the distinction of being the oldest financial advisor firm on this list.
+Founded in 1975, Lee Financial Company, LLC holds the distinction of being the oldest financial advisor firm on this list.
 According to its website, it was also one of the first fee-only financial advisory firms.

 Another distinction of the firm is that Lee Financial works with clients who have at least $50,000 in assets, a much lower threshold than many other firms on this list.
 The firm is experienced with advising physicians, entrepreneurs, executives and professionals, people affected by divorce, widows and widowers, retirees, families of wealth and individuals with new or sudden wealth.

 Lee Financial was established because of founder Richie Lee’s dissatisfaction with commission-driven investment models.
-Today, Lee Financial says it’s still primarily focused on benefiting clients.
+Today, Lee Financial says it’s still primarily focused on benefitting clients.

 Lee Financial boasts a research team dedicated to analyzing investments.
 The team’s research extends to private debt, public debt, equity, real estate, real assets, private equity and absolute returns.

-Lee Financial also offers access to alternative investments, including real estate, hedge-quality strategies, arbitrage, private equity and energy and natural resources.
+Lee Financial also offers access to alternative investments, including real estate, hedge-quality strategies, arbitrage, private equity, energy and natural resources, private debt and distressed debt.

 Lee Financial has a blog that’s updated about once a month.
-It’s covered newsy topics, like the Equifax data breach, and broader informational pieces, with articles about tax benefits and home ownership and gift tax returns.
+It covers newsy topics, like timely market commentary, and broader informational pieces, with articles about tax benefits, home ownership and gift tax returns.

 The firm’s website is also notably user-friendly.
 There’s a satisfying depth of information offered and it’s presented in a concise and readable format.